micmejia/bible-dump/AMPC/Mark/Mark 11.md

-And those who went before and those who followed cried out [ [^a]with a cry of happiness], Hosanna!
+And those who went before and those who followed cried out [ with a cry of happiness], Hosanna!
 [Be graciously inclined and propitious to Him!]
 Praised _and_ blessed is He Who comes in the name of the Lord!